Financial Educator Certificate Program

 What Is Required for this Course?

 The Financial Educator Certificate Program costs $250.
 This is a synchronous course, meaning participants will be taking it along with a cohort of peers whom are all learning the same concepts at the same time.
-The next course starts September 15, 2015.
-Registration will open June 15.
-Contact Us if you are interested in joining the Fall 2015 cohort.
+The next course starts September 14, 2015.
+Registration is now open.

 The certificate will be granted upon the successful completion of all requirements of the program, including: